sonic-net/SONiC/doc/Incremental IP LAG Update.md

 ## 3.1 `orchagent`
 - When LAG MTU is updated, all LAG members' MTUs are updated.
 - When port/LAG MTU is updated, the associated router interface MTU is updated.
+- If a port is part of a port channel, MTU will not be applied.
 ## 3.2 `portmgrd`
 - Monitor `PORT` configuration table
 - Should be responsible for admin status changes and MTU changes